-A project would indirectly induce growth if it would foster economic or populationexpanding activities, which would lead to further development that taxes existing facilities and, eventually requires construction of new facilities (e.g., an increase in population as a result of development authorized by approval of a general plan).
+A project would indirectly induce growth if it would foster economic or populationexpanding activities, which would lead to further development that taxes existing facilities and eventually requires construction of new facilities (e.g., an increase in population as a result of development authorized by approval of a general plan).

-As discussed in Chapter 7, Socioeconomics, the net increase in employment (direct and secondary) attributable to terminal operations under proposed Project could reach approximately 7,993 jobs by year 2027 over the No Project/No Federal Action conditions.
-This compares to a projected number of 9.8 million jobs in the overall area of influence by 2030, as discussed in Chapter 7, Socioeconomics.
-Construction activities under the proposed Project are expected to generate approximately 3,370 jobs (direct and secondary) during the two-year construction period.
+As discussed in Chapter 7, Socioeconomics, the net increase in employment attributable to terminal operations under the proposed Project could reach approximately 2,241 jobs by 2026.
+This compares to a projected number of 9.3 million jobs in the overall area of influence by 2035, as discussed in Chapter 7.
+Construction activities under the proposed Project are expected to generate approximately 750 jobs (direct and secondary) during the two-year construction period.

-In addition, and discussed further in Chapter 7, Socioeconomics, when these proposed Project-induced effects are compared to regional employment levels expected to occur at the corresponding times, their contribution accounts for less than 0.1 percent of the regional employment levels by year 2030.
+In addition, and discussed further in Chapter 7, when project-induced jobs are compared to regional employment levels, the proposed project contribution accounts for less than 0.1% of the regional employment levels by 2035.
 Given the highly integrated nature of the regional economy and the prevalence of cross-county and intercommunity commuting by workers between their places of work and places of residence, it is unlikely that a substantial number of workers would change their place of residence in response to the new Port-related employment opportunities.
 Such potential residential relocation is especially unlikely given that about half the new jobs created are secondary and, by their nature, distributed throughout the five-county region.
-Thus, in the absence of changes in places of residence by persons likely to fill the job opportunities, distributional effects to population and, consequently, housing assets are not likely to occur.
-Accordingly, negligible impacts to population, housing, and community services and infrastructure are anticipated.
-Because the proposed Project would not involve development of housing and would not result in substantial direct increases in employment in the regional workforce, the proposed Project would not have any significant effects on population growth that would tax existing facilities and require the construction of new facilities, the construction of which could have environmental effects.
+Thus, in the absence of changes in places of residence by persons likely to fill new jobs, distributional effects on population and, consequently, housing assets are not likely to occur.
+Accordingly, negligible impacts on population, housing, and community services and infrastructure are anticipated.
+Because the proposed Project would not involve development of housing and would not result in substantial direct increases in employment in the regional workforce, the proposed Project would not have any significant effects on population growth that would tax existing facilities or require the construction of new facilities.

-The proposed Project would indirectly increase earnings to firms and households 2 throughout the region as proposed Project expenditures are spent throughout the region.
-3 The short-term indirect effects from construction would incrementally increase activity in 4 nearby retail establishments as a result of construction workers patronizing local establishments.
-However, the long-term effects in the immediate area from the proposed 6 Project would be small relative to the size of the regional economy.
+The proposed Project would indirectly increase earnings to firms and households throughout the region as proposed Project expenditures are spent throughout the region.
+The short-term indirect effects from construction would incrementally increase activity in nearby retail establishments as a result of construction workers patronizing local establishments.
+However, the long-term effects in the immediate area from the proposed Project would be small relative to the size of the regional economy.
 Overall, the proposed Project would not generate significant indirect growth-inducing impacts.